Reunion Tower: History

-Reunion Tower, also known locally as "The Ball," was completed on February 2, 1978, along with the Hyatt Regency Dallas at Reunion, as part of an urban redevelopment project that also renovated the historic Union Station, which today services Amtrak, Dallas Area Rapid Transit, and the Trinity Railway Express to Dallas Fort Worth International Airport and Fort Worth.
+Reunion Tower, also known locally as "The Ball", was completed on February 2, 1978, along with the Hyatt Regency Dallas at Reunion, as part of an urban redevelopment project that also renovated the historic Union Station, which today services Amtrak, Dallas Area Rapid Transit, and the Trinity Railway Express to Dallas Fort Worth International Airport and Fort Worth.

+Although construction of Reunion Tower was completed on February 2, 1978, the landmark officially opened to the public on April 15, 1978, quickly becoming one of Dallas' most recognizable attractions and a defining feature of the city's skyline.

+The first light show on Reunion Tower illuminated the Dallas skyline during a holiday ceremony in December 1977, several months before the tower officially opened to the public.

 Henry C Beck Company was the tower's prime construction contractor.

+It was originally proposed to be named "Esplanade" by marketing consultants, but this was rejected by developer John Scovell of the Woodbine Development Corporation, in favor of the Reunion name after studying the local La Reunion colony.

 When it first opened, the tower included radio station KOAX-FM, now KRLD-FM 105.3 FM, once owned by Westinghouse Broadcasting ("Live twenty-four hours a day from five-hundred feet above the city").
 Because it is not used as a broadcast tower, it is not listed in the FCC Database.

 Reunion Tower reopened its restaurant level on February 9, 2009, after it was closed for major renovations on November 16, 2007.
 The observation deck reopened October 5, 2013, just in time for the Tower's 35th anniversary.

 The tower is located about 1,000 feet from Dealey Plaza and the site of the assassination of John F. Kennedy.